Monday, December 7, 2015

 died January 19, 1903 in Racine, Racine County, Wisconsin

 Florence was born at the family home on 12th Street in Racine and died of spina bifida at the same place.
-She is buried at Mound Cemetery in Racine.
+She is buried at Mound Cemetery in Racine in the same grave as her brother Harvey.

 6. unnamed infant Gotsche